PatrykBar/ppmFiles/README.md

 # ppmFiles
-Program which create the ppm file
+Basic program which create the ppm file